 Camping: Overnight camping is prohibited at the Montgomery Reservoir.
 However, there are both dispersed and developed camping areas in the surrounding White River National Forest.

-Read about the Camping near Alma, around South Park.
+Read about the camping near Alma and South Park.

 Fishing: Licensed Colorado anglers often report great fishing conditions in the Montgomery Reservoir.
 Fishing is permitted from the shore, and the waters are well stocked with a variety of trout species.
 Bait of all types are permitted and state bagging and possession limits apply.